 The Citizen Leadership Institute began in 1998.
 The course content was derived after examining similar programs of other east valley cities, then customizing it to fit Apache Junction.

-Any resident living within the City limits of Apache Junction, or non-resident who currently works or volunteers in Apache Junction, is invited and encouraged to participate in the Citizen Leadership Institute.
+Any resident living within the city limits of Apache Junction, or non-resident who currently works or volunteers in Apache Junction, is invited and encouraged to participate in the Citizen Leadership Institute.

 As diverse as our community is in Apache Junction, so are the students.
-Individuals participate that range from seniors who have lived in the area over 20 years, to those who have just moved to the area.
+Individuals participate that range from seniors who have lived in the area for over 20 years, to those who have just moved to the area.
 The young and young at heart are encouraged to be a part of this learning experience.
 The diversity works very well as it brings to the table a variety of points of view and a range of opinions on the various subject matters that are presented.

 Preparing for the Future